AvarianKnight/pma-voice/README.md

 | updateRoutingBucket  | Updates the players routing bucket, if provided a secondary option it will set & update the players routing bucket.   | int, int (opt) |

 ##### Getters

+Not currently implemented, more getters will be added in the future.